 If the soft tissues that stabilize the shoulder are torn or strained as a result of a shoulder dislocation, or if you experience frequent dislocations, doctors at NYU Langone recommend surgery to repair or tighten the damaged structures.
 Surgery may also be needed if a dislocation causes damage to the bones in the joint.

-Most of the time, our orthopaedic surgeons perform minimally invasive surgery that does not require an overnight hospital stay and speeds recovery time.
+Most of the time, our orthopedic surgeons perform minimally invasive surgery that does not require an overnight hospital stay and speeds recovery time.

 Surgery for a dislocated shoulder is often required to tighten torn or stretched tendons or ligaments.
 A surgeon may also repair a torn labrum, the ring of cartilage that surrounds the shoulder socket and stabilizes the humerus.
 Together, these soft tissues hold the joint in place.
 The goal of surgery is to repair or tighten these tissues.